 The length of time necessary for a review or investigation can depend on several factors, including the complexity of the file, the level of cooperation from the people or entities involved, and the information shared with the CCE.

 The CCE only makes information public at the end of an investigation and only if formal compliance or enforcement action is taken.

 The Act contains confidentiality provisions that prevent the Commissioner and those working for him from sharing details related to the work being carried out by the CCE, except in some very limited instances.
 Most of the time, that also means the CCE won't comment on whether a review or an investigation is even underway.

 I was contacted by your office.
 How do I know it isn't a scam?

 Communication from CCE personnel may be done by telephone, or in writing, either by mail, email, or in some instances, by text messages.

-If someone claiming to be from the CCE has reached out to you and you are unsure whether they work for our Office, you can contact us by phone at 1-855-759-6740 or by email at the following address: firstname.lastname@example.org.
+If someone claiming to be from the CCE has reached out to you and you are unsure whether they work for our organisation, you can contact us by phone at 1-855-759-6740 or by email at the following address: firstname.lastname@example.org.

 If a member of our personnel contacts you for an interview as a potential witness, it is because we believe you may have relevant information about a potential contravention of the Act that could assist our investigators in their work.